agilestacks/stack-ml-eks/README.md

 $ eksctl delete cluster -f etc/eks-cluster.yaml
 ```

-Or otherwise this command when name derived has been reconfigured by variable `STACK_NAME`
+Otherwise, use the following command if the stack name was configured with variable `STACK_NAME`:

 ```bash
 $ eksctl delete cluster --name="$STACK_NAME"